POETSII/tinsel/README.md

     instructions for sending and receiving messages
     between any two threads in the cluster.

   * **Hardware termination detection**.
-This significantly simplifies application development in pure message-passing systems.
-    It automatically detects convergence in asynchronous applications, and can be used to advance time in synchronous ones.
+A global termination event is triggered when every thread indicates termination and no messages are in-flight.
+Termination can be interpreted as termination of a time step, not just termination of the application, supporting both synchronous and asynchronous event-driven systems.

   * **Localised hardware multicast**.
-Threads can send a message to multiple nearby destinations simultaneously, greatly reducing the number of inter-thread messages in applications exhibiting good locality of communication.
+Threads can send a message to multiple colocated destinations simultaneously, greatly reducing the number of inter-thread messages in applications exhibiting good locality of communication.